I3C (bus): I3C v1.1

 Published in December 2019, this specification is only available to MIPI members.

 I3C v1.1.1

 Published in June 2021, it has deprecated the terms "master/slave" and now uses the updated normative terms "controller/target."
 The technical definitions of such devices, and their roles on an I3C bus, remain unchanged.

 Nomenclature

 Signal pins

 I3C uses same two signal pins as I²C, referred to as SCL (serial clock) and SDA (serial data).
-The primary difference is that I²C operates them as open-drain outputs at all time, so its speed is limited by the resultant slow signal rise time.
+The primary difference is that I²C operates them as open-drain outputs at all times, so its speed is limited by the resultant slow signal rise time.
 I3C uses open-drain mode when necessary for compatibility, but switches to push-pull outputs whenever possible, and includes protocol changes to make it possible more often than in I²C.